kirenz/codelabs/markdown/miniforge-setup/miniforge-setup.md

 Duration: 0:02:00

-- If you already have Anaconda on your machine, you should uninstall it first: how to [uninstall Anaconda](https://docs.anaconda.com/anaconda/install/uninstall/).
+- If you already have Anaconda on your machine, you should uninstall it first (Miniforge is an alternative to Anaconda): how to [uninstall Anaconda](https://docs.anaconda.com/anaconda/install/uninstall/).

 - To start this tutorial, you should have some basic understanding of the command line interface (other names for the command line are: cmd, CLI, prompt, console or terminal.